mne-tools/mne-python/doc/overview/roadmap.rst

 Tutorial / example overhaul
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We want our tutorials to be written to get users up to speed on:
+We want our tutorials to get users up to speed on:

 1. How to do M/EEG analyses in principle, and
 2. How to do M/EEG analyses in MNE-Python in particular